MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-microsoft-365-apps.md

 To preview or test new updates before deploying them to your entire organization, you have two options:

 - Deploy the update in a staged manner.
 For example, on the release day to a handful of devices, then after a few days extend to a sample set across your organization and then to the remaining devices in two additonal waves.
-When using Monthly Enterprise Channel and a servicing profile, this can be automated by using [custom rollout waves](./admincenter/servicing-profile.md#create-rollout-waves).
+When using Monthly Enterprise Channel and cloud update, this can be automated by using custom rollout waves in combination with [Update validation](./admincenter/update-validation.md).
 - Deploy a combination of update channels where one channel receives new features earlier than the other.
 For example, deploy Current Channel (Preview) to a subset of your users for validation and Current Channel to the bulk of your devices.
 In that scenario, users with Current Channel usually receive feature updates just a few weeks after the users with Current Channel (Preview).

 ## Step 4 - Define your installation packages